e11i0t4lders0n/e11i0t4lders0n/README.md

   </a><img align="right" alt="GIF" src="https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966" width="400" height="355" />
 <br/><br/>

-Hey World, I am Tushar Verma.
+Who-Am-I

+A small town boy and a Security Engineer by passion.
 Here's a little about me :)

 Tushar Verma is currently working as an Application Security Engineer Intern at People Interactive(Shaadi.com) and also one of the Synack Red Team Member.
 He is currently doing a bachelors degree in Computer Science & Engineering with minor in DevOps.
 His major interests revolve around Application Security, Cloud Security, DevOps & DevSecOps.
 He is having 2+ year of expertise in security implementations and various security assessments which includes VAPT, Application Security testing, Cloud Security, DevOps & DevSecOps.